VandinLab/PROMISE/README.md

 Arguments:

 	* 	dataset: the name of the file containing the sequential dataset.
 The dataset must be a .txt file in the format described in the SPMF Library documentation.
 It must be in the data folder.
-It is possible to create subdirectories in the data folder and to include them in this parameter, es: java -jar ProMiSe.jar subdirectory/dataset P T theta parallelization strategy
+It is possible to create subdirectories in the data folder and to include them in this parameter, e.g.: java -jar ProMiSe.jar subdirectory/dataset P T theta parallelization strategy
 	*	P: the number of random datasets used for the WY method (e.g. 100)
 	*	T: the number of random datasets for the Monte Carlo estimate of p-values (e.g. 10048)
 	*	theta: the minimum frequency threshold, in (0,1) (e.g. 0.4)